d2l-ai/d2l-en/chapter_appendix-mathematics-for-deep-learning/exponential-family.md

 Exponential family plays a crucial role in deep learning optimization.
-Without carefully constructing the distribution of exponential family, there won't be any objective function constructing by maximum likelihood estimation :numref:sec_maximum_likelihood, nor optimizing the objection.
-The objection functions of linear regression in :numref:sec_linear_regression and softmax regression in :numref:sec_softmax_regression are two commonly used examples for  exponential family.
+Without carefully constructing the distribution of exponential family, there won't be any objective function constructing by maximum likelihood estimation :numref:`sec_maximum_likelihood`, nor optimizing the objection.
+The objection functions of linear regression in :numref:`sec_linear_regression` and softmax regression in :numref:`sec_softmax_regression` are two commonly used examples for  exponential family.
 In this section, we will dive into the fundamental of exponential family.